WELCOME TO THE B.C.S.O.A. THE ON-LINE HIGH SCHOOL OFFICIATING RESOURCE.

 Article 9 – Amendments

-Section 1
+Section 1.

-Section 2
+Section 2.

-Amendments to the Constitution shall require a 2/3-majority vote of all Active members present and voting.
+Amendments to the Constitution shall require a 2/3-majority vote of all Active members present and voting

-BY-LAWS OF THE BERGEN COUNTY SOCCER OFFICIAL’S ASSOCIATION, INC.
+BY-LAWS OF THE BERGEN COUNTY SOCCER OFFICIALS ASSOCIATION, INC.

 Article 1 – Procedure